rollyourown-xyz/ryo-website-content/rollyourown/project_modules/ryo-wellknown/index.md

 {{< image src="Module_Overview.svg" title="Module Overview">}}

-The Well-known Server module contains three applications, together providing a well-known server to be used in other [rollyourown.xyz](https://rollyourown.xyz) projects.
+The Well-known Server module contains three applications, together providing a well-known server to be used in other rollyourown projects.

 ### nginx